Unboxed-Software/solana-course/content/non-transferable-token.md

 ```

 # Lab
-In this lab, we will create a non transferable token and try to transfer it to another account.
+In this lab, we will create a non-transferable token and try to transfer it to another account.

 ### 1. Getting started
 To get started, clone [this repository's](https://github.com/Unboxed-Software/non-transferable-token.git) `starter` branch.